4ndr34z/shells/README.md

 ### Version 1.2.1
 - Added copy to clipboard using pbcopy on macOS
-- Added info om listening netcat as the macOS versions doesn't display that
+- Added info about listening netcat as the macOS versions doesn't display that

 ### Version 1.2